-The CM/GC process will enable the contractor to work with the project design and engineering team to improve implementation of the demolition plan and improvement design and help reduce demolition and construction costs by providing early input and constructability review to designers, avoiding costly redesigns and change orders, and providing opportunities for the designer, engineer, and contractor to work together on both practical and innovative solutions to complex design and construction issues.
+The design build process will integrate the contractor's construction team and design and engineering team to improve implementation of the demolition plan and improvement design and help reduce demolition and construction costs by providing early input and constructability review to designers, avoiding costly redesigns and change orders, and providing opportunities for the project team to work together on both practical and innovative solutions to complex design and construction issues.
 The site was constructed in a piecemeal fashion over a period of 150 years.
-This type of contract will allow the designers to more easily explore with the contractor the feasibility of innovative design solutions, respond to unanticipated conditions, and incorporate ongoing value engineering.
+This type of contract will allow the project team to more easily explore with the feasibility of innovative design solutions, respond to unanticipated conditions, and incorporate ongoing value engineering.
 Such solutions are expected to result in a more innovative project, at a lower cost, with shortened project completion time.